aaronxhan/aaronxhan/README.md

 - 👀 I’m interested in coding, fashion, the arts, and business.
 - 🌱 I’m currently learning Technology Management while exploring Python, data analysis, and machine learning.
 - 💞️ I’m looking to collaborate on coding projects, algorithmic trading, and creative tech ventures.
-- 📫 How to reach me: Instagram @aaronchans
+- 📫 How to reach me: Instagram @aaronochan
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I originally took the college course, Business Administration in Technology Management.
 I also have a family business in media and love music.